Associate Editor, Journal of Thermal Spray Technology

 My research team focuses on surfaces, interfaces and coatings technology for energy applications.
-My research interest lies in the understanding of novel materials manufacturing processes specifically High Velocity Oxy-Fuel thermal spray, cold gas dynamic spray and laser cladding for high value engineering applications.
+My research interest lies in the understanding of novel materials manufacturing processes specifically Thermal spray and cold gas dynamic spray for high value engineering applications.
 Process-microstructure-properties relationship is at the heart of my research.
 My latest research focus is in suspension and solution precursor thermal spraying to manufacture 10-50 um thin functional coatings from sub-micron to nanometer range feedstock particles.

 We have recently developed comprehensive test facilities to evaluate the performance of various surface engineered coatings including controlled environment fireside corrosion test rig, superheated steam oxidation rig and erosion-corrosion rig for fluidized bed boilers.
-I am a member of the Cleaner Fossil Energy and Carbon Capture Technology Research Group and an associate member of the Advanced Materials Research Group.
+I am part of the Advanced Materials Research Group.

 I received a PhD in Materials Manufacturing from the University of Nottingham, which was followed by an MSc in Manufacturing Engineering.
-In my doctoral research, I investigated the high strain-rate deformation of titanium alloys using a novel cold gas dynamic spraying (a near net shape/additive manufacturing) technique in collaboration with The Welding Institute (TWI).
+In my doctoral research, I investigated the high strain-rate deformation of titanium alloys using a novel cold gas dynamic spraying (a near net shape/additive manufacturing) technique.
 The process is still at its early stages and has the potential to be established as a high deposition rate additive manufacturing technique.
 My contribution to the scientific community was to propose a novel bonding mechanisms in the solid-state particle deformation.
 I am also a graduate in Mechanical Engineering.

 I welcome inquiries from potential PhD candidates with an outstanding academic record and an interest in Thermal and Cold Sprayed Coatings, Surface Engineering and Materials for Energy.